-The School of Nursing offers several areas of specialty leading to the Clinical Nurse Specialist, Nurse Practitioner, leadership with Healthcare Systems Administration and Informatics.
+The School of Nursing offers several areas of specialty including Clinical Nurse Specialist, Nurse Practitioner, leadership with Healthcare Systems Administration and Informatics.

-Nursing Leadership in Healthcare Innovations is a non clinical area of study with a leadership/change core and two areas of concentration (Fall applicants only)
+Nursing Leadership in Healthcare Innovations is an indirect care specialty with a leadership/change core and two areas of concentration (Fall applicants only)

 - Nursing Informatics

 - Nursing Administration

 Graduates in the leadership masters have an opportunity to sit for the Nurse Informatics or Nurse Executive credentialing exam.
 All of the School of Nursing masters programs are offered in a web facilitated format with onsite and online classes.
 Fall admission deadline only - March 1.
 Learn More